sesam-community/guidelines/README.md

 ### How to set up CI&CD

+_For repo without a CI/CD setup, keep reading.
+Otherwise, if _travis_ is already in action, jump to section "how to migrate from travis-ci to github-actions?"_

 CI consists of building a docker image with the updates.

 CD consists of pushing a docker image with the updates. pushes to 'master' branch publishes 'development' image tag while releases publish image with the release tag.